-Protein powders are an easy way to supplement high quality protein in our diets.
-Once the domain of bodybuilders and elite athletes, protein powders are now mainstream, used by many health-oriented people.
-They come in a variety of options to fit individual needs.
+Protein powders are an easy way to supplement high quality protein in your diet.
+Once the domain of bodybuilders and elite athletes, protein powders are used by many health-oriented people and come in a variety of options to fit individual needs.

 Why Use Them?

 Eating protein at breakfast (really at all meals) helps curb hunger, keep you balanced and reduce cravings throughout the day.
 When you add protein to a morning smoothie, it helps you feel full and satisfied, longer.
 And making a smoothie takes just minutes on a busy morning.
 It can also be taken with you on the way to work or school.
 Don’t use protein powder just for smoothies, try these no-bake chocolate chip energy bites for a snack or treat.

 In general, concentrates tend to offer less protein per serving than isolates and are often less expensive.
 Concentrates are less processed.
 Isolates require more processing to make, offer higher protein per serving and can be more expensive, and there are differences how they are made.
 You’ve got to read the labels and check out the producers websites.
 You can even pick up the phone and call them.
 I do that frequently.